ts2017185/hex-color-guessing-game/TESTING.md

     <br>
 * As a user, I want to reset the game for another attempt.
-    * Once the game is completed, you can click on **Restart**, and initiate a new game.
+    * Once the game is completed, you can click on **Restart** to initiate a new game.

     <br>
 * As a user I want to choose the difficulty level to match my skills.
-    * The level of challenged in this game is determined by level selected on the Home Page.
+    * The level of challenge in this game is determined by the level selected on the Home Page:
+      * Easy = 15s
+      * Normal = 10s
-    * Easy = 15s, Normal = 10s, Hard = 5s.
+      * Hard = 5s

 * As a user, I want to return to home screen and change the difficulty to match my skills.
     * This can be changed returning to the **Home Page**.